WHTT-FM

 WHTT-FM (104.1 MHz) is a commercial radio station in Buffalo, New York, serving Western New York.
-It is owned by Cumulus Media and broadcasts a classic hits format, calling itself "104.1 WHTT".
+It is owned by Cumulus Media and broadcasts a classic hits format, simply calling itself "Classic Hits 104.1".
 The studios and offices are on James E. Casey Drive in Buffalo.

 WHTT has an effective radiated power (ERP) of 50,000 watts, the maximum for most of New York.
-It broadcasts using HD Radio technology.
 The transmitter is off Dorrance Avenue in West Seneca, next to Abbott Road Plaza.

 Station history

 Early years

 The station signed on in 1947.
 Its call sign was WWOL-FM, with its studios in Lackawanna.
 One of the station's early disc jockeys was Guy King, who later found fame under the name Tom Clay.
 Two others would start their own stations after runs at WWOL: Dan Lesniak launched WADV (now WYRK), while country musician Ramblin' Lou Schriver put 1300 WXRL on the air.
 Joey Reynolds also briefly worked at the station in the 1950s.

 The station also held the call letters WWOR and WACJ.
 It changed call signs to WNYS in 1982 when it flipped to a Top 40/CHR format, later taking on the name "Hot 104 WNYS".
 During the Top 40/CHR years, the station employed the female comic and syndicated progressive talk host Stephanie Miller.
 Another employee of this era was Jay Thomas, who after his brief run at this station (and numerous others) found fame as a DJ, comedian, and actor.